18F/dtmo-hugo/content/handbook/travel-tdy/travel101.md

 ## 3. After traveling

-- Submit your voucher for reimbursements
+- Submit your voucher and upload receipts

 ## Help & support